nikitarawat05/semantic_analysis/README.md

 - Ensure Python 3.x and pip are installed.
 - Clone the repository and navigate to the project directory.
 - Install dependencies using `pip install -r requirements.txt`.
-- Download the model after training it from .ipnb file then upload to a app.py file for processing or simulating the project.
+- Download the model after training it from .ipynb file then upload to a app.py file for processing or simulating the project.
 - Run the main script or Jupyter notebook to train models, calculate embeddings, and evaluate using the STS Benchmark dataset.

 ## Files and Directory Structure